Raikuzurenko/Vivaldi-widgets-/README.md

 - [Local server](https://github.com/Raikuzurenko/Vivaldi-widgets-/blob/main/vivaldi_dark/spotify-server.py)

-The widgets setup is similar, for this the only difference is that it is dependant on the local server for it's info, to set up the local server, open a termianl and change directory to where the spotify-server.py file is and execute the following command "python3 spotify-server.py" and it should work
+The widgets setup is similar, for this the only difference is that it is dependant on the local server for it's info, to set up the local server, open a terminal and change directory to where the spotify-server.py file is and execute the following command "python3 spotify-server.py" and it should work

 ### Note this widget gets it's information from playerctl so install it if not present